SkylineCommunications/SLC-AS-Example_InteractiveAutomationScriptToolkit/README.md

 ## About

-This repository contains examples of interactive automation scripts that were made using the [Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit NuGet package](https://www.nuget.org/packages/Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit).
+This repository contains examples of interactive automation scripts using the [Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit NuGet package](https://www.nuget.org/packages/Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit).

 The goal of these examples is to answer frequently asked questions, showcase certain functionalities and inspire users to create their own automation scripts.